-After an extensive renovation, the Robert Koch Forum will once again become a home to research and learning.
+After an extensive renovation, the Robert Koch Forum in the Dorotheenstraße will once again become a home to research and learning.
 The city of Berlin has made available an additional 60 million euros in its state budget for this to happen.
-Where the 1905 Nobel Laureate Robert Koch once pioneered bacteriology and microbiology, more than 900 students, professors, and employees of the Hertie School will gather to learn, research, and work.
-From summer 2025, the graduate school will become the main tenant of the imposing, Wilhelmine-era building, bounded by Dorotheenstraße to the south and Wilhelmstraße to the west in the district of Berlin-Mitte.
+In this building, more than 900 students, professors, and employees of the Hertie School will gather to learn, research, and work.
+From summer 2025, the graduate school will become the main tenant of the imposing Wilhelmine-era building, bounded by Dorotheenstraße to the south and Wilhelmstraße to the west in the district of Berlin-Mitte.

 The Hertie School will become the neighbor of the Einstein Center Digital Future, which has called the building home since 2017.
 In addition, the Robert Koch Forum will serve as the coordinating hub for the Berlin University Alliance, a network comprising the Free University, the Humboldt University, the Technical University, and Charité University Medical School.